carljparker/ectopic-ohio/README.md

 Link to the proposed bill:

 >  <https://www.legislature.ohio.gov/legislation/legislation-summary?id=GA133-HB-413>

+As of this writing HB 413 is being considered by the Ohio legislature's Criminal Justice (CRJ) committee.

 Copies of HB 182 and HB 413 have been saved off to this repository.